OccupationalTherapy.com Phone: 866-782-9924

 Gravity compensation or full elimination is another vital feature.
 Many robotic systems provide gravity elimination, making the patient's arm feel weightless and allowing them to focus on their movement without the burden of their arm's weight.
 This feature is particularly beneficial for patients with limited strength or movement control.

 In summary, integrating robotics into therapy offers numerous clinical benefits, including increased repetition, cognitive engagement, decreased compensatory strategies, smooth and natural movement support, improved strength and coordination, efficient setup times, and gravity compensation.
-These advantages enhance therapy sessions' overall effectiveness and efficiency, ultimately leading to better patient outcomes.
+These advantages enhance therapy sessions' effectiveness and efficiency, ultimately improving patient outcomes.

 In addition to the benefits already discussed, robotics in treatment offers several more advantages.
 One significant benefit is the ability to use guided patterns to perform functional tasks and activities of daily living.
 Many robotic systems are moving towards more ideal practices, allowing for open and closed-chain activities.
 These systems enable therapists to manipulate objects within the game space, making tasks harder or easier, adjusting the level of screen activity, and placing items on the right or left side of the screen based on patient needs.